kyh/inteligir/README.md

 To setup the server:

-- grab a `.inteligir_dev.key` from another team member and move the file into `/encrypted` directory then run:
+- grab a `.inteligir_dev.key` from another contributor and move the file into `/encrypted` directory then run:

 ```bash